 The road transport sector was bracing itself for what commentators were predicting – not for the first time – was the beginning of the Brexit endgame, as the longest parliamentary session since the English Civil War drew to a dramatic close.

-Over the last two months, the UK has seen the appointment of a new prime minister, Boris Johnson, a vow to leave the European Union come what may on 31 October, and a controversial move to prorogue Parliament.
+Over the last three months, the UK has seen the appointment of a new prime minister, Boris Johnson, a vow to leave the European Union come what may on 31 October, and a controversial move to prorogue Parliament, the legality of which is this week being decided in the UK’s highest court.

 In early September, a string of major defeats in the Commons led the PM to threaten to table a snap general election for mid-October, but opposition parties blocked it on the grounds that he could later alter the date unilaterally, thus causing an automatic crash-out from the EU while parliament was dissolved.